Robinpig/Note/docs/CS/OS/Linux/mm/slab.md

 ## kmalloc

 kmalloc is the normal method of allocating memory for objects smaller than page size in the kernel.
 The allocated object address is aligned to at least ARCH_KMALLOC_MINALIGN bytes.
 For @size of power of two bytes, the alignment is also guaranteed to be at least to the size.
-For other sizes, the alignment is guaranteed to be at least the largest power-of-two divisor of @size. 
+For other sizes, the alignment is guaranteed to be at least the largest power-of-two divisor of @size.